Aya0813/SPR-X-Ray-Gender-Prediction-Kaggle-Challenge/Results/README.md

 # Results folder

-For all the results (plots, metrics, and confusion matrix) please refer to the final report in root directory.
+For all the results of all the experiments done, please refer to the final report in the root directory.